mkhsueh/mkhsueh.github.io/source/_posts/2015-05-13-performance-engineering-with-a-pipelined-directed-acyclic-graph-pattern.markdown

      difference in trial run times: 17.474-16.597 = 0.877s

      0.644s accounts for most of the difference in performance
+     - of course, there may have been some variability due to network performance

 {% img center /images/flipper_state_diagram_one_thread.png 'Application State Transition Diagram'%}